-- Ensure that you follow the safety instructions in this instruction manual and that these are complied with even when operating the appliance via the Home Connect app and when you are away from home.
-Follow the instructions in the Home Connect app. → "Important safety information" on page 5 - Operation on the appliance always has priority.
+- Ensure that you follow the safety instructions in this instruction manual and that you comply with these even when you are away from home and are operating the appliance via the Home Connect app.
+You must also follow the instructions in the Home Connect app. → "Important safety information" on page 4 - Operating the appliance directly from the appliance always has priority.
 During this time, it is not possible to operate the appliance using the Home Connect app.